Most patients require a duplex (ultrasound) scan of the veins of the leg, to confirm which system (long or short saphenous) is involved.

 Day of Procedure

-You will be admitted to hospital on the day of the operation.
+You will be admitted on the day of the operation.
 You will need to fast for 6 hours prior to the operation.
 Your anaesthetist will meet you and discuss the relevant aspects of the anaesthetic with you.
-Mr Bell willl see you in the holding bay, and mark your veins with a permanent marker.
+I will see you in the holding bay, and mark your veins with a permanent marker.

 How are varicose veins diagnosed?